 Examples of assets that are subject to the federal estate tax include all assets you own such as bank accounts, investment accounts, retirement accounts, a house, and annuities, no matter how you own them.
 If you have a right to them or control them in some way, those assets are subject to the federal estate tax.

-Although avoiding one, doesn’t necessarily mean that you avoid the other, both probate and the federal estate tax can be avoided, when you work with a qualified and experienced estate planning attorney.
+Although avoiding one, doesn’t necessarily mean that you avoid the other, both probate and the federal estate tax can be avoided or minimized, when you work with a qualified and experienced estate planning attorney.